RTChou/RTChou.github.io/_pages/about.md

 About me
 ======

-I am a Computational Biology Ph.D. candidate with over 6 years of experience in machine learning, data science, and statistical data analysis.
-My technical skills have enabled me to solve a wide array of biological problems, including multifunctional peptide engineering for drug delivery, malaria vaccine antigen candidate identification, and applying interpretable machine learning to understand the results.
+Data Scientist and Ph.D.
+Candidate with over 6 years of proficiency in machine learning, data science, and statistical analysis.
+Extensive experience in collaborating and communicating with experts from interdisciplinary fields.
+Passionate about crafting innovative AI and ML solutions, staying up-to-date with technology advancements, and emphasizing model interpretability for transparent and explainable results.

-I consistently keep myself updated with the latest technology advancements, including cloud computing and parallel processing for large-scale data analysis.
-Furthermore, I strongly emphasize model interpretability in my work, ensuring that the results of my research are transparent and understandable.
-I am committed to developing cutting-edge AI and machine learning solutions to improve the quality of human life in various fields.

 Research projects
 ======